-2 Pull the insulated flexible duct through the opening until it is well extended and straight. cut.
-The holes should be slightly Slide the duct's inner vinyl sleeve over the hood duct connection and secure.
+2 Pull the insulated flexible duct through the opening until it is well extended and straight.

+Slide the duct's inner vinyl sleeve over the hood duct connection and secure.
 Pull the insulation over the duct and pull the vapor barrier over the sleeve.
 Secure with appropriate tape or sealant.